veranicolas/PanaTracker/README.md

 > *Have you seen Ferchito's losersQueue?
 Absolutely hilarious, my bud is already hearing voices.* - Probably me

-Have you ever wondered how was you friends' evening playing some competitive games of League of Legends?
+Have you ever wondered how was your friend's evening playing some competitive games of League of Legends?
 I have.
 So I made this app.
-Mostly for the giggles and the laughts, but mostly for encouring you homies in their grindset in this harmful enviroment.
+Mostly for the chuckles and the laughs, but mostly for encouraging you homies in their grindset in this harmful enviroment.

 ### Overview

 This React Native App uses the [Expo](https://expo.dev/) platform for running and building the project.
-It pulls data from the [RiotAPI](https://developer.riotgames.com/docs/portal), and stores the names of your friends in a PostgreSQL database for future datafetching.
+The project pulls data from the [RiotAPI](https://developer.riotgames.com/docs/portal), and stores the names of your friends in a PostgreSQL database for future datafetching.
 The premise is simple:
 - Login/Signup
 - Add your friends by searching their Summoner's Name
 - Check their progress/descention to madness